Honey Wheat Bread Machine Recipe To Build Your Confidence

 How Do I Know Which Size Bread Pan To Use?

-For this recipe, the ideal bread pan will hold 1 quart of water.
+The ideal bread pan for this recipe will hold 1 quart of water.
 (Measure it out, if necessary.)
 I hesitate to recommend a pan by size.
 The degree of the slope can make a difference.
 This applies to any bread recipe.
 (FYI: I use an 8½x4½-inch loaf pan.)

 When you first place the shaped dough into the pan, it should fill no more than half.
-If it’s more than half, remove some of the dough and make rolls, or use a larger pan.
+Remove some of the dough and make rolls, or use a larger pan if it’s more than half.

 If you don’t have the “perfect” pan, err on the side of slightly too big for the amount of dough.
 A pan that’s too small may cause the dough to rise too high and fall or wrinkle as it cools, although a few minor wrinkles are normal.

-Another option is a Pullman pan, which is 9x4x4 inches in size.
+Another option is a Pullman pan (paid link), which measures 9x4x4 inches.
 Its taller sides and cover make it excellent for making sandwich bread.

 partially sliced honey wheat loaf sitting next to a Pullman panPin